jatcwang/difflicious/docs/docs/docs/Overview.md

 ```

 When diffing, we will pair up elements from both lists by index and diff each pair.
-However, in `expectedList` we have a third element `"c"` which does not have a corresponding value we can compare with.
+However, in `expectedList` we have a third element `"c"` which does not have a corresponding value we can pair with for comparison.

-So when comparing the third element, our diff result will be "expected only" i.e. only **expected** side has a value
+So when "diffing" the third element, our diff result will be "expected only" i.e. only the **expected** side of the input is provided.